cozygene/FEAST/README.md

 Example
 ---------------------------

-To run FEAST on example data (using multiple sinks) do:
+To run FEAST on example data (using one sink) do:

 	1. Clone this repository ('FEAST') and save it on your computer.